MargaCatalan/mms146-group2-2024/README.md

 #### Class Structure

-These are the classes and their specifications that you are expected to implement:
+These are the classes and their specifications that we are expected to implement:

 1. **Question Class**
     - Attributes: